athaddius/STIRMetrics/README.md

 # STIRMetrics

-STIRMetrics is an evaluation framework for the [STIR Challenge](https://www.synapse.org/Synapse:syn54126082/wiki/626617) accuracy metrics.
-This repo provides CSRT, MFT, and RAFT baselines for 2D, and a simple RAFT baseline for 3D tracking.
+STIRMetrics is an evaluation framework for the [STIR Challenge](https://www.synapse.org/Synapse:syn54126082/wiki/626617) accuracy metrics to evaluate point tracking in surgical scenarios.
+STIRMetrics provides baselines to get started.
+For 2D, we provide implementations of CSRT, MFT, and RAFT.
+For 3D, we provide a simple RAFT+RAFT-Stereo method.
 Modify the code as needed to run your tracking algorithm and output point tracks.

-## Registration and Prizes
+## Registration, Prizes, and Submission

 See the [STIR Challenge](https://www.synapse.org/Synapse:syn54126082/wiki/626617) for details.